cosmos/gravity-bridge/orchestrator/gorc/README.md

 gorc query eth contract
 ```

-The `query` command takes the following arguement/flags;
+The `query` command takes the following argument/flags;

-- key-name:
+- key-name: The key name

 **sign-delegate-keys:** To sign delegate keys, run the command below: